Iterative Refinement

 JWST Continued: Additional Massive Galaxies z>15

-Confirmation of rapid early structure formation beyond the current 100+ candidate set
+Confirmation of rapid early structure formation beyond the current 100+ candidate set, extending the validated acceleration factor into higher redshift regimes.

 Documented 2024 · Ongoing 2025–2027